We live in an age of the internet. That means we spend most of our time online.

 Malware has become an epidemic and it seems to be present everywhere you go on the internet.
 But as always the best protection against malware is to avoid getting infected in the first place.

-What spyware and malware removal tools do you use?
+What spyware and free malware removal tools do you use?

 Let us know in the comments section below.